A. K. Ramanujan: Contributions to Indian studies

 A. K. Ramanujan's theoretical and aesthetic contributions span several disciplinary areas.
 In his cultural essays such as "Is There an Indian Way of Thinking?"
 (1990), he explains cultural ideologies and behavioral manifestations thereof in terms of an Indian psychology he calls "context-sensitive" thinking.
 In his work in folklore studies, Ramanujan highlights the inter-textuality of the Indian oral and written literary tradition.
 His essay "Where Mirrors Are Windows: Toward an Anthology of Reflections" (1989), and his commentaries in The Interior Landscape: Love Poems from a Classical Tamil Anthology (1967) and Folktales from India, Oral Tales from Twenty Indian Languages (1991) are good examples of his work in Indian folklore studies.

+Additionally, his work Speaking of Śiva, a literary study in the early 1970s, was very influential in shaping the understanding of the contemporary understanding of Vīraśaivas, Śaiva devotees of the Kannada-speaking region.
+"Speaking of Śiva became the unrivaled standard for introducing the Vīraśaivas, South Asian devotionalism, and even Hinduism more broadly to a variety of English-speaking audiences worldwide."

 Controversy regarding his essay

 His 1991 essay "Three Hundred Ramayanas: Five Examples and Three Thoughts on Translation" courted controversy over its inclusion in the B.A. in History syllabus of the University of Delhi in 2006.
 In this essay, he wrote of the existence of many versions of Ramayana and a few versions that portrayed Rama and Sita as siblings, which contradicts the popular versions of the Ramayana, such as those by Valmiki and Tulsidas.

 The comments written by A K Ramanujan were found to be derogatory by some Hindus and some of them decided to go to court for removal of the text from the Delhi University curriculum.
 ABVP, a nationalist student organisation, opposed its inclusion in the syllabus, saying it hurt the majority Hindu sentiment, who viewed Rama and Sita as incarnations of gods and who were husband and wife.
 They demanded the essay be removed from the syllabus.
 In 2008, the Delhi High Court directed Delhi University to convene a committee to decide on the essay's inclusion.
 A four-member committee subsequently gave its 3-1 verdict in favor of its inclusion in the syllabus.

-The academic council, however, ignored the committee's recommendation and voted to scrap the essay from its syllabus in Oct 2011.
+The academic council, however, ignored the committee's recommendation and voted to scrap the essay from its syllabus in October 2011.
 This led to protests by many historians and intellectuals, accusing Delhi University of succumbing to the diktat ("views") of non-historians.